 To be sure that your voting information gets to you, please work with Member Services to update your current leadership contacts in NAMI 360.

 Members should plan to convene once nominations close to consider who will serve as delegate or proxy for their NAMI State Organization and NAMI Affiliate.

-Ballots cast at Convention are completed by individuals who have been designated as proxies by the leadership of their NAMI Affiliates and NAMI State Organizations.
-Pre-credentialing allows Affiliates and State Organizations to tell NAMI in advance who the person casting the vote for their group will be.
-This saves valuable time at Convention for the voters as they are moved through the check-in line to receive ballots very quickly.
+Ballots cast in NAMI Elections are completed by individuals who have been designated as proxies by the leadership of their NAMI Affiliates and NAMI State Organizations.
+Credentialing allows Affiliates and State Organizations to tell NAMI who the person casting the vote for their group will be.

-Election results will be reported at the NAMI business meeting.
+Election results will be reported at the NAMI Annual Meeting.
 Results will also be posted on www.nami.org/voting.